yaswanth144/Power-BI-Projects/README.md

 # Power-BI-Projects
 Above folders consists five PowerBI projects in which I have used some power query transformations and some visualizations.
-Given below are some of the things i have used.
+Given below are some of the things I have used.

  **Power Query Transformations:**
  1. Created a table after loading the data, Deleted columns which are of not importance, Used Merge Queries, Changed data types, Created columns using calculated column in coulmns tab.